CALCULATION OF REGISTRATION FEE

 “Treasury Rate” means, with respect to any applicable redemption date, the rate per annum equal to the semiannual equivalent yield to maturity of the Comparable Treasury Issue, assuming a price for the Comparable Treasury Issue (expressed as a percentage of its principal amount) equal to the Comparable Treasury Price for such redemption date.

-“Independent Investment Banker” means one of the Reference Treasury Dealers appointed by the trustee after consultation with us.
+“Independent Investment Banker” means one of the Reference Treasury Dealers appointed by us.

-“Reference Treasury Dealer” means each of Goldman Sachs & Co.
-LLC, J.P.
-Morgan Securities LLC and Wells Fargo Securities, LLC (or their respective affiliates which are Primary Treasury Dealers), and their respective successors; provided, however, that if any of the foregoing shall cease to be a primary U.S. Government securities dealer in New York City (a “Primary Treasury Dealer”), we will substitute therefor another Primary Treasury Dealer.
+“Reference Treasury Dealer” means each of Citigroup Global Markets Inc., HSBC Securities (USA) Inc. and Morgan Stanley & Co.
+LLC (or their respective affiliates which are Primary Treasury Dealers), and their respective successors; provided, however, that if any of the foregoing shall cease to be a primary U.S. Government securities dealer in New York City (a “Primary Treasury Dealer”), we will substitute therefor another Primary Treasury Dealer.

-“Reference Treasury Dealer Quotation” means, with respect to each Reference Treasury Dealer and any applicable redemption date, the average, as determined by the trustee, of the bid and asked prices for the Comparable Treasury Issue (expressed in each case as a percentage of its principal amount) quoted in writing to the trustee by such Reference Treasury Dealer at 5:00 p.m.
+“Reference Treasury Dealer Quotation” means, with respect to each Reference Treasury Dealer and any applicable redemption date, the average, as determined by the Independent Investment Banker, of the bid and asked prices for the Comparable Treasury Issue (expressed in each case as a percentage of its principal amount) quoted in writing to the Independent Investment Banker by such Reference Treasury Dealer at 5:00 p.m.
 (New York City time) on the third business day preceding such redemption date.

 On and after the redemption date, interest will cease to accrue on the Notes or any portion of the Notes called for redemption (unless we default in the payment of the redemption price and accrued interest).
 On or before the redemption date, we will deposit with a paying agent or the trustee money sufficient to pay the redemption price of and accrued interest on the Notes to be redeemed on that date.
-If less than all of the securities of any series are to be redeemed, the securities to be redeemed shall be selected by the trustee by a method the trustee deems to be fair and appropriate.
+If less than all of the securities of any series are to be redeemed, the securities to be redeemed shall be selected in accordance with the procedures of The Depository Trust Company.
 The Notes will not be entitled to the benefit of any mandatory redemption or sinking fund.

 Use of Proceeds :